 An established government, pleasant year-round temperature, high standard of living and stable tourism and financial sectors are backed by a strong sense of community, national pride rich in culture, and a low crime rate.
 Woven in virtually all aspects of life in the Cayman Islands is an endeavour to be Caymankind to all; that is, to always be courteous, demonstrate kindness and compassion and ultimately welcome all to the Cayman way of life.

 Camana Bay in the Cayman Islands

 Those who live in Grand Cayman are aware of the many contributions that international business person Kenneth B. Dart has made to the country.
 Ken Dart has established his global headquarters in Cayman Islands and with it a number of businesses.

 After having first visited Grand Cayman in the 1980s, Ken Dart recognised the islands' natural beauty and reputation as an international financial centre as conducive to his business and investment activities.
 As a result, he purchased property on Grand Cayman and relocated his family office here in 1994.
 The following year, Mr. Dart purchased the Coral Caymanian resort the following year, along with its accompanying 236 acres.
 This land would become Camana Bay, a New Urbanist town master planned over a decade from 1996-2005 before opening in 2007.

 Mr. Dart's vision for Camana Bay was for a new town that would be the most desired, livable community in the Caribbean.
 The town would be pedestrian-friendly, sustainably developed and lushly landscaped, and offer opportunities for living, working and playing.
 The first offices - EY and Cayman National Bank - opened with the Town Centre in 2007 and shortly after the cinema, Books & Books bookstore and Abacus restaurant joined.
 Since then, the town has blossomed, with 63 for-lease residences, over 1,700 people working in Camana Bay and more than 15 eateries and 40 locally owned shops and services.
-A true community in the Cayman Islands, the Town Centre also plays host to over 600 annual events that are beloved among local and international visitors.
+A true community in the Cayman Islands, the Town Centre also plays host to hundreds of events annually that are beloved among local and international visitors.